 Cunningham’s work has attracted a significant amount of critical attention and praise.
-The Sea And The Silence (translated into French as La Mer Et La Silence) was awarded the Prix de l’Europe in 2013.
-This novel was also short-listed for the Prix des Lecteurs du Telégramme and the Prix Caillou.
-Consequences Of The Heart was short-listed for the Kerry Listowel Writer’s Prize.
-In 2011 Cunningham won the Cecil Day Lewis Bursary Award.
+The Sea And The Silence is a Number One Bestseller and was awarded the Prix de l’Europe in 2013.
+This novel also won the Prix Caillou and was short-listed for the Prix des Lecteurs du Telégramme.

 His fiction is distinguished by its fusing of political material with psychological realism and a lyrical sensitivity to place and people.

 Peter Cunningham is a member of Aosdána, (the Irish Academy for Arts and Letters).
 He has judged the Glen Dimplex Literary Awards and the Bantry Festival Writer’s Prize.